 6. Ta-da!
 Your data is collected and your full tax report is generated!

 Head to the tax reports page in Koinly and check out your tax summary.
 This includes your net capital gains, other gains, income, costs, expenses and any gifts, donations or lost crypto.

-7. To download your crypto tax report, upgrade to a paid plan from 340 DKK per year.
+7. To download your crypto tax report, upgrade to a paid plan.

 Download what you need, when you need it.
 For our Danish users we offer the Fortjeneste og tab report.